rage/programming-24/data/part-11/1-list-comprehensions.md

     print(factorials)
 ```

-List comprehensions allow us to express the same functionality more consisely, usually without losing any of the readability.
+List comprehensions allow us to express the same functionality more concisely, usually without losing any of the readability.

 We can also return a list comprehension statement from a function directly.
 If we needed a function for producing factorials for lists of numbers, we could achieve it very concisely: